Dissertation Committee: Scott Campbell (chair), Joe Grengs, Matt Lassiter, June Manning Thomas, Valerie Traub (cognate)

-Bri’s dissertation is a history of feminist thought and activism in the urban planning academy from the 1970s to the present.
-Relying on oral history accounts from feminist planning scholars, archival documents, and published materials, the dissertation explores how ideas and strategies have traveled between feminism and planning, and examines the institutional and informal practices that have shaped the meanings of feminism in the discipline.
+Bri’s dissertation, Women and Urban Planning: Feminist Histories of a Discipline, is a history of feminist thought and activism in the urban planning academy from 1965 to 1995.
+Relying on oral history accounts from feminist planning scholars, archival documents, and published materials, the dissertation explores how ideas and strategies have traveled between feminism and planning and examines the institutional and informal practices that have shaped the meanings of feminism in the discipline.
 In this way, the dissertation traces the legacy of feminism in planning’s intellectual history and evaluates the impacts on contemporary approaches to planning theory, scholarship and education.

 - "Planning for Feminist Futures: Feminist Practice in the Urban Planning Academy."
 Spaces of Struggle: AAG Sessions on Radical Planning, American Association of Geographers.
 New Orleans, LA.
 April 2018.

 - "From the Women's Movement to Planning Scholarship: An Intellectual History of Feminist Urban Planning."
 Society for American City and Regional Planning History, Cleveland, OH.
 October 2017.

 - "From the Women's Movement to Planning Scholarship: An Intellectual History of Feminist Urban Planning."
 Associated Collegiate Schools of Planning, Denver, CO.
 October 2017.